bigbugbb/MSD/README.md

 MSD-django is the server hosted on EC2.
 The output of MSD-mapred on S3 is imported to the django server's postgres database.

 ##
-MSD-android is an android phone which communicate with the django server to get the song profiles, respond to user's requests of year prediction and song recommandation.
+MSD-android is an android app communicating with MSD-django to fetch song profiles and respond to users' requests of year prediction and song recommandation.